 Nestled among the old magnolia and oak trees along scenic Country Road 30A lies Seagrove Beach.
-Home to some of the finest Northwest Florida beaches, Seagrove Beach is the perfect base for exploring the Emerald Coast while cooling down in its shady groves.
+Home to some of the finest Northwest Florida beaches, Seagrove Beach is the perfect base for exploring the Emerald Coast while cooling down in its shady oak and sand pine groves.

 When not on the sand, visit boutiques in Seagrove Plaza or the many local art galleries.
 Buy artwork from a local Northwest Florida artist to take a piece of South Walton home with you.